Urban Abroad

 America can be considered quite similar to other English-speaking countries such as Australia in terms of culture and quality of life, so visitors know what to expect.

-Despite the underground donut tours and all the day trips to do here, the big question is, whether this is the same for a city like Portland?
+Despite the underground donut tours and the mishmash of day trips on offer here, the big question is, whether life is the same when visiting a city like Portland?

 A mural that honors George Floyd and the Black Lives Matter movement in one of the streets of Portland, Oregon.